 - Conceal or remove any personal information, including Rx number, on the empty containers by covering it with black permanent marker or duct tape, or by scratching it off.

 - Place the sealed container with the mixture, and the empty drug containers, in the trash.

 Lock Your Meds® is a national multi-media campaign designed to reduce prescription drug abuse by making adults aware that they are the “unwitting suppliers” of prescription medications being used in unintended ways, especially by young people.
 Produced by National Family Partnership®(NFP), the campaign includes a wide array of high-quality advertisements, posters, educational materials, publicity opportunities, inter-active games and slide show presentations, with all roads leading to this website, where visitors can learn more and ask questions.

-A science-based book written for parents by parents, the is a collection of the .
+A science-based book written for parents by parents, the Parent Pilot Kitis a collection of thelatest and best research on teenage brain development, media, social norms, and Parent Peer Groups.
 Containing information about communication, driving laws, drug charts, parental self-evaluations and more, the Parent Pilot Kit is a tool to educate and unite parents in order to help keep kids healthy, safe, and drug-free.